 Potential Areas for Ethical Issues | Examples or Explainers |

-Allocating sufficient time for consumer and community involvement | Developing relationships and involving consumers in all stages of research take time.
+Allocating sufficient time for consumer and community involvement | Developing relationships and involving consumers in all stages of research takes time.
 Without sufficient time there is a risk of tokenistic involvement. |

-Avoiding tokenism | No genuine or meaningful consumer involvement. |
+Avoiding tokenism | Lack of genuine or meaningful consumer involvement. |

-Communicating clearly from the outset | Inconsistent or unclear communication with consumer and community about their roles in a project can cause them to become disengaged.
-For example, not disclosing or misleading how far away fundamental discovery or basic science research is from human health translation. |
+Communicating clearly from the outset | Inconsistent or unclear communication with consumers and community members about their roles in a project can cause them to become disengaged. |

 Allowing consumers to stop their involvement for any unstated reasons | Some consumers may be overwhelmed by their involvement or face health or other personal issues, leaving them unable to continue with their role. |

-Ensuring fairness of opportunity | Not ensuring inclusive opportunities are provided and not seeking diversity in consumers or the best person for the role (choosing the most convenient consumer/s). |
+Ensuring fairness of opportunity | Not ensuring inclusive opportunities are provided and not seeking diversity in consumers or the best person for the role (i.e. choosing the most convenient consumer/s). |

 Differentiating qualitative research methods and consumer and community involvement activities | Using qualitative research methods language (e.g. focus groups) in consumer and community involvement activities.
 Calling people with lived experience consumers, when they are research participants.
 This can create ambiguity about when ethics approvals are required. |